DomCastaneda/programming-languages-2020/Blogs/Blog6.md

 In 1935, Alan Turing developed the Turing Machine, a hypothetical, mathematical model created to argue that any function with natural numbers can be computed.
 It can simulate any computer algorithm, regardless of complexity.
 The machine is not a real 'machine', but rather a mathematical concept that consists of a system of rules with states and transitions.
 The Turing Machine has the two purposes of deciding formal languages and solving mathematical functions.

 ## Turing's Thesis
 **Turing's demonstration of his mathematical model showed that everything that can be computed by a human computer using a fixed procedure, can be computed by the Turing Machine.
 “L.C.M.s [Logical Computing Machines] can do anything that could be described as ‘rule of thumb’ or ‘purely mechanical’.”
-(Stanfard.edu)**
+(Stanford.edu)**

 ## Deciding Formal Languages